KKU Empowers Entrepreneurs with Disabilities Through Branding and Design Workshop

-KHON KAEN – Khon Kaen University (KKU) is helping entrepreneurs with disabilities elevate their community products by providing a specialized workshop on professional branding, logo design, and packaging.
+KHON KAEN – Khon Kaen University (KKU) is supporting entrepreneurs with disabilities in elevating their community products through a specialised workshop on professional branding, logo design, and packaging.

-On March 23, 2026, the Office of Academic Service KKU and the KKU Science Park (KKUSP) jointly organized a hands-on training session titled “Packaging Design, Logo, and the 7 Elements: The Secret Formula Behind a Memorable Logo.”
-The event is part of a broader provincial project aimed at developing professional skills for people with disabilities.
+On 23 March 2026, the Office of Academic Service, KKU, and the KKU Science Park (KKUSP) jointly organised a hands-on training session titled “Packaging Design, Logo, and the 7 Elements: The Secret Formula Behind a Memorable Logo.”
+The event forms part of a broader provincial project aimed at developing professional skills for persons with disabilities.

 The workshop was led by branding and communication experts from the KKU Science Park, Ms. Orapan Suwanvijit and Ms. Sasithayapha Samranrom.
 They guided participants through the essential principles of creating a distinct and memorable brand identity.